At least 20 killed, 165 wounded after tsunami hits Indonesia

-JAKARTA, Indonesia (AP) — Government officials say that at least 20 people were killed after a tsunami hit the coast around Indonesia’s Sunda Strait, the BBC reports.
+JAKARTA, Indonesia (AP) — A tsunami apparently caused by undersea landslides from a volcanic island killed at least 20 people after the waves hit the coast around Indonesia’s Sunda Strait, the government reported.

-The national disaster management agency says 165 people were hurt and dozens of buildings were damaged Saturday night, according to the BBC.
+Another 165 people were hurt and dozens of buildings damaged Saturday night, the National Disaster Management Agency said.

-The agency says the possible cause of the tsunami were undersea landslides after the Krakatoa volcano erupted.
+The Meteorology and Geophysics agency in a separate statement said it could have been caused by undersea landslides from Anak Krakatau, a volcanic island formed over years from the Krakatau volcano, which last erupted in October.

+“I had to run, as the wave passed the beach and landed 15-20m (meters) inland,” Øystein Lund Andersen wrote on Facebook.
+He said he was taking pictures of the volcano when he suddenly saw a big wave come toward him.

 Most Read Nation & World Stories